Can you read the title in Dutch? It says “Bacchus Wine Festival” I knew you could read it!

-Typically at the festivals we went to in Virginia, the booths were run by the wineries, but these are run by shops.
+Typically at the Virginia wine festivals we used to go to, the booths were run by the wineries, but these are run by shops which make for a fun twist.
 You had a little bit of everything, from the folks that spoke English all the time because there were folks from all over the world working and the only common language was English, to those that were definitely Dutch and then one booth even had an Aussie representing her brand from the shop.
 This woman literally flies around the world doing wine festivals.
 What a job to have!
 Leave me a comment if this is your dream job. 😉

 Everyone was pretty friendly.
 Some even wanted to help figure out what wine we would like.
 We were some of the first people there and I definitely recommend you get there early!
 You could get a tasting, a full glass, or buy a bottle of the wine.
 We got business cards from each of the booths we really liked.
 When we explained we were moving to Amsterdam they said we needed to find “our” wine store, and they wanted to be it!
 Gotta love that.